How to Reduce Carbon Footprint in Textile Industry

 4.Innovations in Textile Dyes Lead to Less Pollution

 Dyeing is the most taxing to the environment of any textile-related process.
-Technical innovations in the way dyes are imbued into fabrics, from “air-dyes” that blast textiles with color to pre-dyed resin applications for composite textiles, are reducing the carbon output of the entire process.
+Technical innovations in the way dyes are imbued into fabrics, from “air-dyes” that blast textiles with color to pre-dyed resin applications for composite textiles, reduce the carbon output of the entire process.
 Additionally, after-dye wastewater is finding new life through innovative processes that remove recalcitrant organic compounds and produce less “sludge.”